EmbNet01/EmbNetworks/README.md

 ```
 ##### Networks

 The methods currently support undirected binary networks, which are represented using .edgelist files.
 These files contain a list of edges in the network.
-For example, if there is an edge between nodes 1 and 2, it can be specified as either 1 2 or 2 1 in the file.
-Duplicate entries for the same edge are not allowed.
+For example, if there is an edge between nodes 3 and 4, it can be specified as either 3 4 or 4 3 in the file.
+The .edgelist files do not contains duplicate entries and the nodes id start from 0.

 ##### Embedding
 To compute the embedding matrix you can use the embedNet.py script with the following parameters: